freelancesam/learn_wp/wp-content/plugins/locatoraid/readme.txt

 == Changelog ==

+= 3.4.6 =
+* BUG: JavaScript error in the front end if the map or the list output was hidden by the "layout" shortcode parameter.

+= 3.4.5 =
+* BUG: "sort" shortcode parameter was not working.

+= 3.4.4 =
+* A fix for a possible JSON error when bulk geocoding locations.

 = 3.4.3 =
 * Exact name match, if a visitor searches for a location name, and there is a full match, it now sets it as a starting point of search.
 * Shortcode parameter search-bias-country.